kitspace/kitspace-v2/README.md

 docker-compose up
 ```

-5. Go to [gitea.kitspace.test:3000/install](http://gitea.kitspace.test:3000/install) and complete the install (everything should already be filled in correctly).
-Create a new user and login, this will be the admin user.
+5. Go to [gitea.kitspace.test:3000/user/sign_up](http://gitea.kitspace.test:3000/user/sign_up) and create a new user.
+This will be the admin user.

 ## Frontend